Trevorules/trevorules.github.io/_pages/about.md

   - /about.html
 ---

-Welcome, just as a head's up the site is still under development!
-The rest of the bio will happen soon.
+Welcome!
+The site is still under development.
+The rest of this site will be updated shortly.

 About Me
 ======